Sport Psychology BSc (Hons) (with Foundation Year)

 Course structure

-Teaching on this degree is structured into lectures, where all students are taught together, seminars of smaller groups of around 15-20 students, and tutorials which typically have no more than 10 students.
-You also have the opportunity to have a one-to-one meeting with your tutor each week.
+Teaching on the Sport Psychology degree is structured into lectures, where all students are taught together, seminars in smaller groups of around 15–20 students, and tutorials typically with no more than 10 students.

-During your first year of study, there are approximately 12 teaching hours each week, which reduces to approximately 10 teaching hours in your second and third years.
-On top of teaching hours, you are also expected to spend a number of hours studying independently each week, as well as studying in groups to prepare for any group assessments that you may have.
+In the first year of the Sport Psychology course, students have approximately 12 teaching hours each week, which reduces to around 10 hours in the second and third years.
+In addition to face-to-face teaching, you are expected to dedicate a number of hours each week to independent study, including group work to prepare for any collaborative assessments.

 Accreditation